-A section that’s not even a mile long?
+A section that’s less than a mile long?

-If you continue on to Section 18, be cautious.
+If you continue on to parking or the next hike, be cautious.
 The connection along Red Mill Road is along a narrow shoulder with a tight bridge passage over Ellerbe Creek.

 Geology Highlights: What’s not exactly rock but not exactly soil?
 It’s completely weathered and softened rock, and it’s called saprolite.
 You can see some saprolite, derived from hard diabase, in an embankment near the railroad tracks along this trail section.